rsmith-nl/scripts/README.rst

 ----------

 Scales fotos for including them into LaTeX documents.
-The standard configuration makes it possible to use two photos next to each other on an A4 page with a 160 mm wide text block.
+The standard configuration sets the width to 886 pixels and sets the resolution to 300 dpi.
+This gives an image 75 mm (about 3 in) wide.

 genbackup.sh